dongxli/old-personal-website/Current version/README.md

 1. In the project folder, run `npm run build`

+2. Delete all static files in the main directory.
+So we can replace new static files by step 1.

-2. In the project folder, run `mv -v ./build/* ../`.
+3. In the project folder, run `mv -v ./build/* ../`.
 It moves the static files to the main directory for github pages.

-3. In the project folder, run `rm -rf build`.
+4. In the project folder, run `rm -rf build`.
 It deletes the empty build folder.